A Psychologist, Psychiatrist or a Psychotherapist?

 In order to understand treatment options, it is important to clarify the different professions that are available within our mental health service.
 It is also important to set expectations regarding the range of treatment options available when you engage with someone from a specific profession.
 In this section we will also clarify the different types of treatment available.
 These can broadly be categorised into individual, couples, relationships, family and groups and the context for treatment being face-to-face, internet based, and telephone.

 What is the difference between a Psychiatrist and a Psychologist?

 Before going into detail about individual professions we will outline some basic differences.
 A psychiatrist is a medically trained doctor who chooses to specialise in mental health.
 The focus of this profession is mental health assessment and diagnosis, prescribing medication and medication management.
 In the UK a psychologist, psychotherapist or counsellor cannot prescribe medication.
 Psychotropic medication can only be prescribed and managed by a psychiatrist or sometimes by your GP.

-Psychologists focus extensively on psychological assessment, formulation (identify psychological factors contributing to problem) and treatments which is mainly applying a range of psychotherapeutic approaches to treat emotional, cognitive and behavioural difficulties and distress.
-Using their extensive scientific training Psychologists integrate psychological theory and research with therapeutic practice with the aim to treat mental health problems, reduce psychological distress and to enhance and promote psychological well-being.
+Psychologists focus extensively on psychological assessment, formulation (identifying psychological factors contributing to the problem) and treatments, which is mainly applying a range of psychotherapeutic approaches to treat emotional, cognitive and behavioural difficulties and distress.
+Using their extensive scientific training, psychologists integrate psychological theory and research with therapeutic practice with the aim to treat mental health problems, reduce psychological distress and to enhance and promote psychological well-being.

 What is the difference between a Psychotherapist and a Counsellor

-Counselling is a straightforward form of talking therapy that can sometimes feel like an everyday conversation.
+Counselling is a straightforward form of talking therapy that can feel like an everyday conversation.
 However, the conversation is different as it involves a trained counsellor actively listening to you and helping you find ways to deal with emotional issues.
 The term ‘counselling’ can sometimes be used to refer to talking therapies in general, but counselling is also a type of therapy, typically taking a non-structured, non-directive, person-centred and empathic approach.
 The counsellor can help you gain a better understanding of your feelings and thought processes with the ultimate purpose being that you find your own solutions to problems.